zimgong/Wikiplex/README.md

 - `relevance.train.csv`
 - `relevance.test.csv`

-3. `doc2query.csv` has the queries generated for all of the 200k documents using `doc2query/msmarco-t5-base-v1`. *This should be used while indexing, not in document preprocessor.*
+3. `doc2query.csv` has the queries generated for all of the 200k documents using `doc2query/msmarco-t5-base-v1`.
+This is used while indexing.

 4. `wiki-200k-vecs.msmarco-MiniLM-L12-cos-v5.npy` has all the document embeddings meant to be used in the `VectorRanker`.
 Use `numpy.load` to load the numpy matrix and the embedding insertion order follows the document order in the `wikipedia_200k_dataset.jsonl`.